 Get Help and Make the Changes Permanent

 There is a lot of wisdom in asking for assistance when you feel like you need it.
-Talk to people who are close to you for support.
+Download personal finance apps and make sure you talk to people who are close to you for support.
 Having to be accountable to someone you respect will certainly help you check the behavior.
 Some people even go ahead to ask for professional help, which is commendable.

 Beating spending addiction is one of the best things you can gift your financial life.
 We hope you will start making more rational purchase decisions.